 Nate and Chuck play around with this trope.
 When the show starts they're this trope to a T, Nate even spending most of his nights in Chuck's bedroom (make of that what you will), but once Chuck falls in love with Nate's ex-girlfriend Blair things turn problematic.
 During seasons two through four they go back and forth between fitting the trope and being on the outs with each other.
 Their bad phases tend to begin with Chuck doing something bad and then escalate through Nate being a poor friend.
 However by season five, and for the rest of the series, they're back to fitting this trope to a T. They also spend most of the series (roughly four seasons out of six) living together.

 Greek: Ashleigh Howard and Casey Cartwright.
 This is most explicit in the final season, when they declare each other to be their soulmates and are both visibly horrified at the idea that their friendship might be a "college relationship".

-Mark even admits later that he came to Seattle to get Derek back not Addison.
+Derek and Mark, once they finally move past that whole Mark-slept-with-Derek's-wife thing.
+Mark even admits later that he came to Seattle to get Derek back, not Addison.
 He has no other friends (until Callie) and even considers Derek's mother to be his surrogate mother.
-Not that it stops him from sleeping with Derek's sisters (one for sure and one implies it).
+Not that it stops him from sleeping with Derek's sisters (one for sure and one implies it's actually the reason).

 Hannah Montana: Miley and Lilly.
 So much so that, in the series finale, neither appears fazed by leaving their boyfriends, but can't stand the thought of leaving each other.
 Their decision of where to go to college was heavily influenced by where the other would go.